pola-rs/polars/README.md

 ... ).collect())
 ```

-SQL commands can also be ran directly from the command line.
+SQL commands can also be ran directly from your terminal.

 ```bash
 > cargo install polars-cli --locked